Building a Salsa School

 Student progression is a key factor in the long term survival of any dance school.
 There are many things which contribute to this.

 Teaching is very different to lecturing.
 When I was at University I remember my lecturer speaking at the front of the room, asking us to take notes and then working with this in our own time.
 While this would work for some a more appropriate approach would be to actually teach.
-Few teachers make the effort to teach their students in the same manner as in junior schools and ensure that they give a personal touch and make the effort to take your students on a journey.
+Few teachers make the effort to teach their students in the same manner as in junior schools and ensure that they give a personal touch and make the effort to take their students on a journey.

 Schools have syllabuses for good reason.
 Educational authorities update and amend their syllabus to be more current and ensure that learning is optimum.
 The same will go for your own school.
 Have a think about what you want your end product to be and how your students will get there.